Writing Cannabis License Applications

 - How you’ll record customer data, protect privacy, and avoid selling to minors

-- How you’ll remain in compliance with government reporting requirements
+- How you’ll remain compliant with government reporting requirements

 - How you’ll market and promote products, facilities, practices, and services—and what you won’t do